Case Studies

 Starting Point & Objective

 A medical device manufacturer contacted us urgently after an audit finding revealed missing test method validations (TMV) in their quality system.
 The audit report highlighted a compliance gap regarding ISO 13485 and FDA 21 CFR 820.80 requirements for validated inspection, measuring, and test equipment.
+The objective was clear: Quickly establish compliant TMVs for critical product tests, with minimal disruption and maximum regulatory confidence.

 Our Approach to Fast & Effective Test Method Validation